 Located on the border of California and Nevada, you can easily get to Death Valley from a number of different nearby towns and cities.
 For instance, it’s about 2 hours from Las Vegas to Death Valley, making it a popular spot to visit from Sin City.

 If you need to rent a car for this trip you can browse Rentalcars.com to compare prices across several companies.

 2 to 3-Day Death Valley Itinerary

-Whether you choose to spend 2 days in Death Valley or 3, this itinerary will help you make sure you see all the best sites.
+Whether you choose to spend 2 days in this incredible desert area or 3, this itinerary will help you make sure you see all the best sites.
 From gorgeous drives to spectacular hikes, plus a few of the park’s stranger destinations, this Death Valley itinerary will help you make the most of your visit.

 Day 1 – Badwater Basin, Natural Bridge, Devil’s Golf Course & More

 Start your Death Valley itinerary with the most famous Death Valley destination: Badwater Basin.
 As the lowest point in North America, Badwater Basin sits at 282 feet below sea level and consists of 200 square miles of salt flats.